Who are you again?

 Isn’t it cheating to hire a ghost writer to do your writing?

 No more than hiring a barrister to act on your behalf in court.
 Let everyone play to their strengths.
 It would be unethical if, say, I was writing your essays for you – but I wouldn’t do that if you asked me and you're not going to, are you?

 Don’t you mind writing something and not getting acknowledged?

 No, my ego was surgically removed ages ago.
 More seriously: whether I’m acknowledged or not is up to you.
 I won’t complain whether you proudly put me on the title page alongside your name, tuck a quiet ‘with thanks to …’ somewhere between the covers, or pretend I don’t exist at all.

 Who owns the copyright in what you write on my behalf?

 You do, lock, stock and barrel – unless you want to share it.
 This will be in our agreement.

 Can I see some examples of what you’ve done?

 I’ll be glad to provide samples of material that’s been professionally published under my own name.
-An unfortunate effect of being a ghostwriter is that you often don’t officially exist and therefore, no, I can’t provide ghostwritten samples as that will give the game away.
-I can however provide references from happy customers, and / or their editors and agents.
+An unfortunate effect of being a ghostwriter is that you often don’t officially exist and therefore, no, I can’t provide ghostwritten samples as the copyright isn't mine.
+I can however provide references from happy customers, and / or their editors and agents - click here to see some.
 If it’s any help, I will afford you the same level of discretion.

 How long will it take?